-The new year is fast approaching and for many of us, that means it’s time for a fresh start!
+The new year is here and for many of us, that means it’s time for a fresh start!
 If your New Year’s Resolution involves living a healthier lifestyle and losing weight, you’re not alone!
 Let’s be honest, there might be a good chance that this was your New Years Resolution for 2017, but the momentum of the new year tapered off, and so did your weight loss results.

 It’s very natural for anyone trying to lose weight to want to lose it quickly.
 Many of the popular fad diets help with rapid fat loss and may work at first, but do these diets really support long-term results?